-Dr Daniel Christ
+A/Prof Daniel Christ

 At Cambridge, Christ and Winter further developed monoclonal antibody technology, particularly in the field of domain antibodies.
-He was elected a Fellow of Trinity College (Cambridge University) at age 29 and was involved the foundation of Domantis Ltd, for which he worked as a consultant until its sale to GSK in 2006.
-Daniel joined Garvan in 2007 to head the newly established antibody engineering lab.
+He was elected a Fellow of Trinity College (Cambridge University) at age 29 and was involved the foundation of Domantis Ltd (sold to GSK for £230m in 2006).
+Daniel joined Garvan in 2007 as head of the Antibody Therapeutics lab.

 Awards and Honours

 2002 - Fellow, Trinity College, Cambridge University

 1999 - ERS PhD Scholarship, Trinity College, Cambridge University

 1999 - Studer Prize (best graduate), Swiss Federal Institute of Technology (ETH)

 1999 - Dipl Natw (MSc), Swiss Federal Institute of Technology (ETH) - Switzerland

 Rouet R and Christ D. Expression of bispecific antibodies with native chain structure.
 Nature Biotechnology, 2014; in press

 Gatto D, Wood K, Caminschi I, Murphy-Durland D, Schofield P, Christ D, Karupiah G and Brink R. The chemotactic receptor EBI2 regulates the homeostasis, localization and immune function of splenic dendritic cells.
 Nature Immunology 2013; 14(5):446-453.